korupso/OVinder/documents/break-reports.md

 I spent my break in the shower and in the train, since I had an important appointment afterwards.

 ## 24.07.2020
 I did not forget my break, due to my alarm reminding me.

+## 27.07.2020
+I made a short lunch break today, since I wanted to continue working on the program.